BA Hons Social Policy & Human Resource Management

 Social Policy

-Research Skills in Social Policy
+Research Methods in Social Policy

 This class will help you to develop your knowledge and understanding of some of the key methods used by researchers in the field of social policy.
 It will introduce you to a number of different qualitative and quantitative methods, and to some of the basic principles of research design.
 It will provide an essential foundation for your final-year dissertation.